 IS FIBER GOOD FOR WEIGHT LOSS?

-A few of the sources are sweet potatoes, flax seeds, and oatmeal.
-If you are not eating a lot of fiber right now, add it to your diet gradually to avoid bloating and cramps.
-Once your system is used to it, lots of fiber is a good thing.
+PRO TIP: If you are not eating a lot of fiber right now, add it to your diet gradually to avoid bloating and cramps.

 21 TOP FOODS HIGH IN FIBER